The KTM 390 Enduro R should serve as a bridge between MX and dual-purpose motorcycles. Does it?

 Photography: Kalidas M

 Most enduro motorcycles are inspired by their MX siblings but in this case, the 390 Enduro shares more with the other motorcycles in the 390 range.
-The engine, for example, is the familiar LC4c unit and in the Enduro also it develops 46 hp at 8,500 rpm and a peak torque of 39 Nm at 6,500 rpm while the six-speed transmission is equipped with an up-and-down quick-shifter as standard.
+The engine, for example, is the familiar LC4c unit and in the Enduro also it develops 46 hp at 8,500 rpm and a peak torque of 39 Nm at 6,500 rpm while the six-speed transmission is equipped with a slick up-and-down quick-shifter as standard.
 The overall gearing is what sets the Enduro apart.
 Since it runs an 18-inch rear wheel, KTM had to lower the final drive gearing even more than the Adventure’s.
-While both motorcycles use a 14-tooth sprocket at the countershaft, the Enduro uses a 48-tooth rear sprocket, two more than the Adventure which allows it to carry at least 50 km/h.
-This set-up enables the Enduro to work around the engine’s lack of low-end grunt and rev into its powerful mid-range and top-end with ease.
-That is when the motorcycle properly comes alive.
+The Enduro uses a 14/48 combination and this set-up enables it to work around the engine’s lack of low-end grunt and quickly rev into its powerful mid-range and top end.
+That is where the motorcycle properly comes alive and it takes very little coaxing to get the front wheel off the ground.
+That said, we are not fans of the ride-by-wire throttle.
+Its behaviour is unpredictable and quick reflexes at the left hand seem to be the only fail-safe method until the calibration is improved.

-In ‘Offroad’ mode, one has access to the engine’s full potential and also the sharpest throttle response.
-The power delivery is urgent and the Enduro is a quick motorcycle off the line.
-That may be somewhat overwhelming for beginners.
-For them, the ‘Street’ mode’s relaxed power delivery and relatively gentle throttle response may be enough.
-When needed, the Enduro is capable of pulling away from as low as 50 km/h in sixth gear but it is happiest when ridden at higher engine speeds.
-We find the refinement adequate for an off-road motorcycle but if one wants to spend a lot of time on the road then there is a noticeable amount of vibration at the handlebar and foot-pegs.
+In “Offroad” mode, one has access to the engine’s full potential and also the sharpest throttle response.
+The power delivery is urgent and borders on the snappy but, in the right hands, the Enduro is a quick motorcycle off the line and an absolute hooligan.
+However, its violence may be somewhat overwhelming for beginners.
+For them, the “Street” mode’s relaxed power delivery and relatively gentle throttle response may be the best way to get acquainted with this motorcycle’s abilities.
+When needed, it is capable of pulling away from as low as 50 km/h in sixth gear but it is happiest when ridden at higher engine speeds.
+We find the refinement adequate for an off-road motorcycle but if one wants to spend a lot of time on the road, then there is noticeable vibration at the handlebar and foot-pegs; it is something one should be ready to deal with.

-The seating position is marginally different when compared to the Adventure but offers enough room and movement to find the sweet spot for standing up and riding or sitting down.
-Following a short ride on the trails, the camera man announced that it had among the most comfortable pillion seats he had ever been on.
-As someone who is not a fan of digital instrument clusters, I found the one in the Enduro tasteful.
-It is a compact unit that displays just the essentials with no distractions.
+The seating position is marginally different as compared to the Adventure and, as a tall rider, I found it more accommodating and versatile than the Adventure’s.
+Following a short ride on the trails, the camera man announced that it was among the most comfortable pillion experiences he had ever had.
+As someone who is not a fan of digital instrument clusters, I found the one on the Enduro tasteful.
+It is a compact unit that displays just the essentials with no distractions and the simple joystick facilitates easy navigation through the menus.

-The biggest difference between the Adventure and the Enduro is the size of the wheels.
-The Enduro uses a 21-inch unit at the front and an 18-inch unit at the rear.
-However, these are not tubeless rims like the Adventure.
-The rear half of the motorcycle is largely identical to the Adventure but it is the front that gives the Enduro its own identity.
-The fuel tank is smaller, the front is slimmer and the headlight is a smaller unit.
+The Enduro uses a 21-inch wheel at the front and an 18-inch one at the rear.
+However, these are not sealed rims like the Adventure’s and it actually may be better for hardcore enduro riders, for they do not have to fear getting stranded due to a bent rim.
+Since there are no changes in the frame or the subframe, it is unsurprising that the rear of the Enduro is largely identical to the Adventure’s but it is the front that gives this motorcycle its own identity.
+The fuel-tank is smaller, the front is slimmer, and the headlight is a smaller unit.
 Overall, it looks like a motorcycle that means business when it sees the dirt.
+We noticed that some parts of the white panels turned yellow after a few hours of riding.
+Interestingly, even after cleaning, those did not return to the original white colour.

 Also Read: KTM 390 Adventure Review